bleroy/3d-junkyard/Atari130MX/readme.md

 * Optimal:
     * access to a resin printer
     * precision resin
-    * key switch and stabilizer lube
+    * lube for key switches and stabilizers
 * Fine: if you're not using vintage caps, you don't need 3D printed stems

 ### Stabilizers